swaptacular/swpt-k8s-config/README.md

 cluster.

-Each Swaptacular node which you run in your cluster will have its own load balancer, with a unique IP address.
-To obtain the load balancer's IP address, you may use `kubectl`:
+Each Swaptacular node which you run in your cluster will have its own load balancer, with a unique external IP address.
+To obtain the load balancer's external IP address, you may use `kubectl`:

 ``` console
 $ kubectl -n swpt-accounts get services